Find Affordable College Courses

 10 Yearly Graduations

 The 2nd most popular school in the country for pharmaceutics and drug design majors who are seeking their doctor's degree is University of Kentucky.
 Each year, around 29,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,247 per year, while in-state graduate students, on average, pay $12,311 per year.
-The pharmaceutics and drug design program at University of Kentucky awarded 10 doctor's degrees during the 2020-2021 school year.
-Around 20% of these students were from an underrepresented racial-ethnic group, and 60% were women.
+The average in-state tuition for full-time undergraduates is $11,849 per year, while in-state graduate students, on average, pay $12,967 per year.
+During the most recent year for which we have data, 10 people received their doctor's degree in pharmaceutics and drug design from UK.
+Of these students, 57% were women and 21% were members of underrepresented racial-ethnic groups.

 #2